3dSquare/OmaFon/README.md

 Seeing as this device is going to be deployed to a remote location, a form of remote administration is required.
 Such a tool also brings yet another bonus into play of being able to use the TV screen to show photos!

-1. Download the latest release of [RustDesk](https://github.com/rustdesk/rustdesk/releases) with the name ending in `x86_64.deb`
+1. Download the latest release of [RustDesk](https://github.com/rustdesk/rustdesk/releases), the file with the name ending in `x86_64.deb`
 2. Install the package: `sudo dpkg -i rustdesk-*x86_64.deb`
 3. This may give you the hint, that the installation had issues due to missing dependencies.
 To install those missing dependencies, simply run: `sudo apt-get -f install`
 4. Once RustDesk is installed, run and go settings by clicking on the pen next to the one-time password